 As your character will bounce away from the rock every time you hit it, the best way to maximize your materials is to dig holes around yourself with a shovel to keep you in place and stop you from moving.

-If you’ve exhausted all the rocks on your island for the day, the next best method for farming Iron Nuggets in New Horizons is to get a Nook Miles Ticket from the Nook Stop terminal at Resident Services.
+If you’ve exhausted all the rocks on your island for the day, the next best method is to get a Nook Miles Ticket from the Nook Stop terminal at Resident Services.

 For a total of 2000 Nook Miles, you can purchase a Nook Miles Ticket that will let you fly to another island.
 While these deserted islands spawn at random every time, they’ll always have at least two rocks on them.

-Here’s how to farm Iron Nuggets in New Horizons:
+Here’s how to farm Iron Nuggets quickly in New Horizons:

 - Purchase a Nook Miles ticket from the Nook Stop terminal.